BigPolarBear1/factorization/README.md

 Update: I finished a first complete draft of the paper.
 The entire full algorithm is described there now.
 I also uploaded two pocs to NFS_Variant, polarbearalg_debug and polarbearalg_debug2, read the last chapter of the paper to understand them.
 I will now work on finishing the full algorithm in code, which will be uploaded shortly...

+Note: This absolutely destroys the factorization problem.
+And either a massive deception is ongoing and people know already or you are all about to find out.... either way, good luck I guess.